ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

   ## Goals (May not be added)

-- ForceOP Module (MM64 and ProgMEM's Job, forceop like means u can ban the owner in a server :D) (May not be added/ may not work)
+- ForceOP Module (MM64 and ProgMEM's Job, forceop like means u can ban the owner in a server :D) (could work? - MM64)

 - Nuker (I dont think this will work - MM64.)

-- Force Creative / Inventory Modification (like thrax client - was made by 7GrandDad i think)
+- Force Creative / Inventory Modification (like thrax client - was made by 7GrandDad but could implement it to here)

 - Command Block modification (in survival mode.
 Again this could be possible - MM64)